Table of Contents

 - Primary’s PostgreSQL port is accessible by ClusterControl and replica hosts.

 For replica, you would need a separate host or VM, with or without PostgreSQL installed.
-If you do not have a PostgreSQL installed, and choose ClusterControl to install the PostgreSQL on the host, ClusterControl will perform the necessary actions to prepare the slave, for example, create a slave user, configure PostgreSQL, start the server and also start the replication.
-Prior to the deployment, you must perform the following actions:
+If you do not have a PostgreSQL installed, and choose ClusterControl to install the PostgreSQL on the host, ClusterControl will perform the necessary actions to prepare the replica, for example, create a replica user, configure PostgreSQL, start the server, and also start the replication.
+Before the deployment, you must perform the following actions:

 - The PostgreSQL port (default 5432) on the replica is open for connections for at least the ClusterControl server and the other members in the cluster.

-To prepare the PostgreSQL configuration file for the slave, go to ClusterControl → Manage → Configurations → Template Configuration files.
-Later, specify this template file when adding a slave.
+To prepare the PostgreSQL configuration file for the replica, go to ClusterControl → Manage → Configurations → Template Configuration files.
+Later, specify this template file when adding a replica.

 Create a Replication Node